<function>

 as an abbreviation for the type NamedTuples

 .
-The "N" in the former case is referring to a number "N" of elements.
+The "N" in the former case refers to a number "N" of elements.

 In the following, we show that the choice between tuples and vectors may have different implications for type stability.